 Before you take a photo, do not move and hold your breath.
-Any little movement can ruin your shot.
+Any slight movement can ruin a shot.
 Take a second before you hit the shutter to straighten the shot and hold your breath.

 Photography isn’t an arcane art that only a select few can master.
 Keep snapping images and you gain experience with every click.
 With digital technology, you can fire away and not feel pressured to retain images that you do not like.
 Change the settings on your camera, experiment with lighting and shoot from a variety of angles to find the most interesting shots.

 If shooting for a wedding, warm up first by shooting artistic shots with small details in them.
 For example, such shots could include floral designs, or catching a candid image of someone.
 This can be a great opportunity to get pictures.